SymfonyCasts/symfony-ux/sfcasts/stimulus/fetch.md

 *Anyways*, let's make the AJAX call!

-We need to do send 2 query parameters on the AJAX request: the value of the search box as a `q` query parameter and another one called `preview` so that our controller knows to render the preview HTML.
+We need to send 2 query parameters on the AJAX request: the value of the search box as a `q` query parameter and another one called `preview` so that our controller knows to render the preview HTML.